-- You will not purchase, or own, or possess, or have under your control any firearm, deadly weapon, or dangerous ordinance as defined in Section 2923.11 of the Ohio Revised Code.
+- If specified by your probation officer or the Judge’s order; you will not purchase, or own, or possess, or have under your control any firearm, deadly weapon, or dangerous ordinance as defined in Section 2923.11 of the Ohio Revised Code.

-- You should not possess or consume alcohol before the dates indicated on your probation agreement.
+- You should not possess or consume alcohol while on probation.

-- You should not enter or attempt to enter any establishment where they serve alcohol by the glass, can, bottle, shot, or pitcher before the dates indicated on your probation agreement.
+- If specified by your probation officer or the Judge’s order; you should not enter or attempt to enter any establishment where they serve alcohol by the glass, can, bottle, shot, or pitcher.

 - You should not operate a motor vehicle without the privilege to do so.